DiptoAc/Rahul-s-Portfolio/README.md

-# Sudipto Acharjee - Portfolio Website
+# Rahul Chandra Dey - Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS to showcase executive IT support, networking expertise, and creative video storytelling.

 ## 🚀 Features